Skip to main content

 Example

-The following example shows how to create an aggregate table and specify its rollup time granularity.
+The following example shows how to ingest data into an aggregate table and specify its rollup time granularity.
 The dataset is a sample of network flow event data, representing packet and byte counts for an IP traffic that occurred within a particular second.

-To create an aggregate table and specify its rollup granularity, follow these steps:
+To ingest data into an aggregate table and specify its rollup granularity, follow these steps:

 1. Download this JSON file containing the sample input data.